Accessibility Tools

 Case Manager (Discharge Planner)

 The case manager works closely with your surgeon to decide about your hospital discharge plan if you are admitted for an overnight stay.
 This person arranges any of your home health needs including setting up home physical and occupational therapy, as well as home nursing, if this service is needed.
-They make sure all of the equipment you need at home is ordered, such as knee scooter, crutches, bedside commode.
+They make sure all the equipment you need at home is ordered, such as knee scooter, crutches, bedside commode.
 They can also help answer questions about what services your insurance covers.
 Unfortunately, only in rare circumstances do foot and ankle surgeries gain you entrance into a rehab facility.

 Registered Nurses, Certified Medical Assistants, and Patient Care Technicians

-Nurses and medical assistants work with you in the hospital and in the clinic.
+Nurses and medical assistants work with you both in the hospital and the clinic.
 They follow your surgeon’s instructions regarding your care.
 They can teach you about your surgery, medications, and your care after surgery.

 Bone Anatomy of the Foot and Ankle